Project area: Hyderabad, Telangana state, South India

 - Support Centres for Women and Children in police stations of districts with high prevalence of violence against women offer legal and psychological advice in Hyderabad and Karimnagar.
 Since 2017, TDF helps to finance one Support Centre in Karimnagar.

-- Long-term assistance in serious cases of violence: BHUMIKA Women’s Collective accompanies affected women to hospital, seeks dialogue with their families, assists in the application for state funds and offers legal advice.
+- Long-term assistance in serious cases of violence: BHUMIKA Women’s Collective accompanies affected women to hospital, helps to arrange psychotherapeutic treatment, seeks dialogue with their families and assists in the application for state funds

 - Workshops for government officials, police officers, lawyers and judges sensitize for women’s rights and the problem of gender-specific violence.